Motivating and touching quotes from our primeovers and from survivors all over the world.

 Our satisfaction with this welcome advance must be tempered by the fact that the situation in the poor countries of the world is very different.
 For those children diagnosed with cancer, life is usually short and the end painful, as the availability of palliative care is woefully inadequate.
 This day should therefore be one in which we rejoice in the advance, and join efforts to reduce the global inequity around childhood cancer.”

-“The idea of “unity is strength” was what moved us, 20 years ago to found ICCCPO (now CCI), to advocate more efficiently for the needs of our children and adolescents with cancer.
+“The idea of “unity is strength” was what moved us, nearly 30 years ago to found ICCCPO (now CCI), to advocate more efficiently for the needs of our children and adolescents with cancer.
 Nowadays, CCI and its partnership with international organizations working to make childhood cancer a public health priority, make us parents even more convinced that joining our voices; consolidating our efforts and coordinating our initiatives, we can win the fight against childhood cancer.
 Many goals have been achieved, but many more pressing challenges remain.

 Don’t stay thinking, ACT NOW!”

 Every year 400.000 children are diagnosed with cancer.
 Every year there are 400.000 children and families whose lives will change dramatically with this diagnosis.
 All these families will do the impossible to save their children.
 It is up to us, the global childhood cancer community, to contribute to the future of these children.
 It is up to us to erase from our reports the statistics that say: every 3 minutes a child dies of cancer.